 There was no better example of ALP hypocrisy than asset sales.
 Former ALP Governments had sold many assets, including the State Government Insurance Office (SGIO), a string of ports (including the Cairns International Airport), Queensland Rail Freight Assets, and State forest plantations.
 The ALP had already implemented policies that they had criticised the LNP for at the election.

-The major parties were almost as bad as each other, in terms of policy but also in terms of behaviour.
+The major parties were almost as bad as each other, not just in terms of policy, but also in terms of behaviour.
 I saw LNP representatives criticise female ALP members over their attire, and ALP members also described LNP representatives in the most childish ways.

 No Reward for Loyalty in the Qld ALP

-Around this time, Cairns-based Senator Jan McLucas was knifed by many of my colleagues (after decades of loyal service).
-The only reason I was given was that more people lived on the Sunshine Coast, where her replacement would be based.
+Around this time, Cairns-based Senator Jan McLucas was betrayed by many of my colleagues (after decades of loyal service).
+Her Senate position was given to Murray Watt from the Sunshine Coast.
+The only reason I was given was that more people lived on the Sunshine Coast, so there were more votes there.
 That decision was a real blow for Cairns and the Far North.

-The West Cairns suburbs of Manunda, Manoora and Mooroobool related in the lowest 3 per cent of the state in terms of socio-economic status.
-There had been revelations of a horrific rate of sexual abuse in West Cairns and I was desperate for funding for services in this area.
-In particular I met with Ministers seeking funding for the highly effective programs offered by Choice Australia, which was run by Todd Hartley and Terry O’Shane.
-The ALP knocked us back time and time again.
-The most disadvantaged members of my community were not a priority for them.
+The West Cairns suburbs of Manunda, Manoora and Mooroobool rated in the lowest 3 per cent of the state in terms of socio-economic status.
+There had been revelations of horrific rates of sexual abuse in West Cairns and I was desperate for funding for services in this area.

 If ever a sitting member from one of the major political parties wanted to find out who their real friends were, resigning from their party was a sure way to get an answer.
 However, after meeting people like Kevin Lindberg and finding out about scandals such as the Heiner Affair, I knew I had made the right decision.